-In today’s world, the user doesn’t want to consider any downtime due to any IT constraints and to minimize that constraints Self-Service comes into the picture.
-Self-service has long been a key goal for IT departments across the world as a minimize downtime, cost-reduction and labor-saving measure.
+In today’s world, the user doesn’t want to consider any downtime due to any IT constraints, and to minimize that constraint Self-Service comes into the picture.
+Self-service has long been a key goal for IT departments across the world as a minimized downtime, cost-reduction, and labor-saving measure.
 Indeed, the market is flooded with various products such as Microsoft System Center Orchestrator that can let you manage your groups, passwords, or user profiles.
-Azure Active Directory (Azure AD) sets itself apart from other offerings by providing some of the easiest to use and most powerful self-service capabilities available today.
-This post will be focused around how to automate the password reset using Self-Service Password Reset on Azure new portal(Resource Manager) in case of end-user forgot the password so end-user will get minimum downtime.
+Azure Active Directory (Azure AD) sets itself apart from other offerings by providing some of the easiest-to-use and most powerful self-service capabilities available today.
+This post will be focused on how to automate the password reset using Self-Service Password Reset on Azure new portal(Resource Manager) in case of end-user forgot the password so the end-user will get minimum downtime.

 Azure AD Password Management is a set of capabilities that allow your users to manage any password from any device, at any time, from any location, while remaining in compliance with the security policies you define.

 If an organization is already using Office365 then the organization’s identities(users) are already synced in the cloud or in the hybrid scenario but still, you need to upgrade from Free Azure AD to Azure AD Premium to leverage these features.

 - Open a browser of your choice and go to the Azure portal.
 Log in with your credentials and click on Azure Active Directory.